 Using a reference manager (also known as bibliographical software or citation management tool) can be very useful for your research:

-- It helps you manage the literature you find: you can add keywords and create folders with literature on a particular subject.
+- It helps you manage the literature you find: you can add keywords to references and create folders with literature on a particular subject.
 Some reference managers allow you to store the actual pdf-files of articles, so you have them all in one place.

 - Some reference managers allow you to share your references with other researchers.